Driver involved in Upper Macungie vehicle accident from two weeks ago dies from injuries

-UPPER MACUNGIE TWP., PA -- The victim of a motor vehicle accident in Upper Macungie Township from almost two weeks ago has died.
+UPPER MACUNGIE TWP., PA -- A man involved in a motor vehicle accident in Upper Macungie Township almost two weeks ago has died.

-The Coroner's Office says Harrison died on Saturday, April 3rd at 7:30 p.m. at the Lehigh Valley Hospital, Cedar Crest.
+Harrison died on Saturday, April 3 at 7:30 p.m. at Lehigh Valley Hospital - Cedar Crest, the coroner's office said.

 The cause of death is multiple blunt force injuries due to motor vehicle accident that happened just after 10:30 a.m. on March 22nd.